joshstephenson/Wordle-Solver/README.md

 What is your next guess? coyly
 You entered: COYLY
-Please enter green letters in a string like '__A__' (or ENTER for none) coyly We won in 3 guesses!
+Please enter green letters in a string like '__A__' (or ENTER for none) coyly You won 😉 in 3 guesses!
 ```

 ## Finding the Best Starting Word
 Using the right starting word makes a big difference.
 While OATER has the highest calculated score, many believe SALET to be the best starting word.
-To find the best starting word, use the script `FindStartingWord.py` and wait a long time.
+To find the best starting word, use the script `FindStartingWord.py` and wait _a long time_.
 This script will loop over all 12952 answer and guess words calculating the average number of guesses to solve each of the 2315 answer words.
 It will print out the best performance so far after each starting word is finished.
 As of this update, the best starting word is EARST with an average of 3.9348 guesses per puzzle.

 ## The Algorithm
 The algorithm has two separate word lists.
 The property `answers` is populated from nyt-answers.txt and the property `exclusive_words` is populated from a combination of 'nyt-guesses.txt' and 'nyt-answers.txt'. `exclusive_words` is a python list that is initially sorted by the popularity of letters in each word.
 This is best for pruning the list of answers as fast as possible. `answers` is a python list that is initially sorted by the popularity of letters in their respective positions.
 This is important for getting words with the highest word score.

 After each guess, the algorithm finds the next best guess using the following steps:

 1. First, it attempts to make exclusive guesses.
 These are guesses that don't use any of the letters used in all previous guesses.
-As each guess is made (and the algorithm receives or generates feedback on the hits/misses from that guess) the possible exclusive guesses are pruned so as not to include any previously used letters.
-After each guess, `answers` is also pruned but inclusively, meaning it prunes out any words that have gray letters, any words that don't have yellow letters and any words that don't have green letters in their correct indices.
+As each guess is made (and the Solver class provides feedback on the green, yellow and gray letters from that guess) the possible exclusive guesses are pruned so as not to include any previously used letters.
+After each guess, `answers` is also pruned but inclusively, meaning it prunes out any words that have gray letters, any words that don't have yellow letters and any words that don't have green letters in their correct spots.
 See method `_word_should_be_kept()` for more info.
 2. As soon as the answers are pruned down to less than 100 words, but greater than 3 (usually after one guess), the algorithm will try to make a blended match I call an _intersecting match_.
-It will look at the set of letters contained by remaining answers and subtract the set of letters that have already been matched in guesses.
+It will look at the set of letters contained by remaining answers and subtract the set of letters that have already been matched in guesses (see `LetterFeedback` class).
 From this set, it will find a word (using all original words) that has the most number of these letters.
 This helps prune answers when they have many common letters.
-3. As soon as the answers are pruned down to less than 2 or less, it will pick the answer with the highest word score, and then finally the last remaining answer if necessary.
+3. As soon as the answers are pruned down to less than 2 or less, it will pick the first answer (which will always have the highest word score) and then finally the last remaining answer if necessary.

-The words are sorted in descending order by the frequency of their letters within the remaining inclusive word list and then given an overall word score.
-Duplicate letters are intrinsically detrimental to the score of words.
-This ensures that whenever we have multiple options we pick the one with the highest likelihood of being the target word.
+## Contributions
+If you use this or would like to contribute, please let me know.
+I am not interested in solutions that precompute the best path for every word and cache them.
+I don't find those solutions very compelling.